 0 = In-person

-Epidemiology, a public health discipline, is the study of disease and disability in human populations.
-Biostatistics focuses on the development and application of statistical methods to address questions that arise in medicine, public health, or biology.
+Epidemiology is the study of disease and disability in human populations, while biostatistics focuses on the development and application of statistical methods to address questions that arise in medicine, public health, or biology.
 This course will begin with epidemiological study designs and core concepts in epidemiology, followed by key statistical methods in public health research.
 Topics will include multiple regression, analysis of categorical data (two sample methods, sets of 2×2 tables, RxC tables, and logistic regression), survival analysis (Cox proportional hazards model), and a brief introduction to regression with correlated data.

 Grading: yes pass/fail option,